byui-cit/wdd131/src/prove/cool-pics-2.md

 - Hide menu items by default
 - Add an event listener to the menu button to listen for a click event.
-- When the button is clicked show the menu if it is hidden, hide the men if it is shown.
+- When the button is clicked show the menu if it is hidden, hide the menu if it is shown.

 The list did not end up very long!
 Try on your own to write the code to accomplish those steps.
 Review the code below after you are done (or if you get stuck)